 Using a custom domain helps with branding.
 It's an optional setting.

-When you setup a custom domain with your Envoke account, reference to all Envoke branded domains will be replaced with your own domain
+When you setup a custom domain, all Envoke branded domains are replaced with your own domain

 in tracking links (visible when contacts hover over links in emails)